Visiting Iceland in February | The Ultimate Guide

 Spotting The Northern Lights in Iceland in February

-The two magical ingredients to a northern lights hunt are clear skies and strong solar activity.
-The best spots to see them are outside of Reykjavik.
-That is because the light pollution in the city will compromise how bright the northern lights are.
+That's because there's reduced cloud cover and dark skies this time of year — the two magical ingredients to a northern lights hunt are clear skies and strong solar activity.
+The best spots to see them are outside of Reykjavik, as the light pollution in the city will compromise how bright the northern lights are.
 You can easily leave the city on tour, such as this affordable northern lights bus tour or this more unique northern lights cruise.

-If you book a northern lights tour, it's best to take it as soon as you get to Iceland, rather than waiting.
+If you book a northern lights tour, it's best to take it as soon as you get to Iceland instead of waiting.
 The aurora borealis is unpredictable, so most operators will take you on a guided tour another time if you don't see the lights on the first attempt.

 If you go hunting for the northern lights by yourself, check out the aurora forecast (anything above a 3 is considered worth setting out for) and the cloud cover forecast for the area.